ivedants/Magic-Media-native-iOS-iPadOS-AR-App/README.md

 ## Getting Started

+**NOTE:** In order to experience audio within the app, make sure your device is not in silent mode.
+You can augment any one, ten, or twenty US dollar bill with this app along with some physical media that this version supports.
+The physical media files that the app supports are in a folder called **“Supported Physical Media”**.
+Make sure to either access these files on a tablet kept horizontally surface or print them in preferably two pages (side by side) format.
+For any queries, suggestions, or collaborations regarding this project, please contact me at ivedantshrivastava@gmail.com.

 **User Guidelines - Simple instructions about how to install the app and enjoy the AR experience**

 This will help you to easily install and enjoy the app on your supported iOS/iPadOS device(s).